 - Development of a computerized adaptive version of the SNAP

 - Collaborative development of the Iowa Depression and Anxiety Scales (IDAS), a multi-dimensional measure of depression and anxiety.

 - Studies of self-other agreement and assortative mating/pairing with regard to personality traits.

-If you are an undergraduate looking to join the lab as a Research Assistant, please complete an application and either email it to Jane Rotterman or send it via campus mail to them in the Department of Psychology, Park Hall 319.
+If you are an undergraduate looking to join the lab as a Research Assistant, please complete an application and either email it to Kerry Zelazny or send it via campus mail to him in the Department of Psychology, Park Hall 319.
 [MS Word Application]

-Applications are due Friday, December 6th, 2013 for the upcoming Spring semester.
-Winter break opportunities may be available.
+Applications are currently being considered for upcoming semesters.
+Summer break opportunities may be available.
 Note: The lab requires a minimum of a two-semester commitment for all incoming RAs.